dsnair/Spam-Mail/README.md

 ## Data file type: raw/binary R data

 # Work Summary
 1. Data munging.
-The data were e-mails in HTML format, which also contained UTF-8 characters.
+The raw data consisted of e-mails with UTF-8 characters.
 Converted this raw data into data frame by rigorously using regular expressions.
 2. Exploratory analysis to recommend spam classification criterion.